The documentation you're currently reading is for version 2.7.2. Click here to view documentation for the latest stable version.

 Note that in most chat services you have to manually invite the bot into your chatroom first: for example, in Slack.

-Hubot is online and present in your room, but when you say
+Hubot is online and present in your room, however when you say

 st2 sets of commands should be installed by default).

-- Hubot can’t connect to StackStorm API.
+- Hubot can not connect to StackStorm API.
 Look in the st2chatops logs for errors:

 /var/log/st2/st2chatops.logor for systemd based distros